Health Insurance Portability and Accountability Act (HIPAA) Compliance

 - A sales executive was fined $10,000 for filling out prior authorization forms and placing them in patient charts.

-- A total of 6 doctors and 13 employees were terminated at UCLA for viewing the medical records of Britney Spears without a legitimate reason.
+- Six doctors and 13 employees were terminated at UCLA for viewing Britney Spears's medical records without a legitimate reason.

 - A cardiac monitor vendor was fined $2.5 million when a laptop containing hundreds of patient medical records was stolen from a car.